 Child neurology clinical training is carried out entirely at Boston Children’s, with a breadth of inpatient and outpatient training experiences and electives in a wide variety of subspecialties.

-The EEG/Epilepsy Rotation occurs during the first year of training, when the resident spends one month on the inpatient Epilepsy Service.
-Exposure to long-term EEG monitoring, EEG reading, epilepsy surgical planning and surgeries and sophisticated neuroimaging techniques such as SPECT and MEG scans can be expected.
+EEG/EPILEPSY ROTATION (YEAR 1) Residents spend one month on the inpatient Epilepsy Service, gaining exposure to long-term EEG monitoring, EEG reading, epilepsy surgical planning and surgeries and sophisticated neuroimaging techniques such as SPECT and MEG scans.

-The Inpatient Child Neurology Rotation occurs during the first and third year of training.
-In the third year, the child neurology resident is considered the chief resident of the large and active inpatient Neurology Service.
-The chief resident works with adult neurology residents and pediatric residents assigned to neurology inpatient, epilepsy and consult rotations.
+INPATIENT CHILD NEUROLOGY ROTATION (YEARS 1 AND 3) In the third year, the child neurology resident acts as the chief resident of our large, active inpatient Neurology Service, working with adult neurology residents and pediatric residents assigned to neurology inpatient, epilepsy and consult rotations.

 CONSULT ROTATION (YEAR 2) The consult service interfaces with almost all other services in the hospital.
 The second-year resident is responsible for all non-ICU neurology consults, one of the most visible and influential jobs in the Department of Neurology.
 The resident presents new consults and rounds on active consults with the attending child neurologist.